-The Johnston Canyon hike is one of the most popular in Banff National Park, due to its relative ease and evident beauty.
-However, this year, with the Bow Valley Parkway closed to vehicle traffic, Johnston Canyon has become a much quieter winter trail.
+The Johnston Canyon hike is one of the most popular in Banff National Park.
+However, this year, with the Bow Valley Parkway closed to vehicle traffic, this iconic trail has become much quieter.
 So I couldn’t resist the unique opportunity to experience the canyon without the hustle and bustle of the crowds.

 About Johnston Canyon